laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * **Heavy computation**: this option is ideal for running non-interactive programmatic analysis (for example machine learning).
 Techincal specifications: **Core:8; memory 168 GiB; Root: 80 GB; Correspondent Pouta Flavour: hpc4.4core; Billing Units: 78 units/h**.
 Please do not choose the Heavy computation option for simple computing or analysis, as it consumes many resources.

 !!!
 Note
-        If you don't know what is the best Desktop option for your needs, contact us at servicedesk@csc.fi (email subject: SD Desktop).
+        If you don't know what is the best Desktop option for your needs, contact us at servicedesk@csc.fi (email subject: Sensitive Data).

 If the launch is successful, when you return to SD Desktop **Homepage**,  you will be able to access your new virtual Desktop in: